 You’re coming to Toronto Thursday, who would be on your Mount Rushmore of Canadians?

 Let’s see.
-We've got to go Jim Carrey.
+We gotta go Jim Carrey.
 Kardinal Offishall.
-We’re going to go with a curveball—Evan Goldberg.
+We’re gonna go with a curveball—Evan Goldberg.

 He’s a screenwriter right?
 Would Seth Rogen make it?